Send a critical email through a routing policy curl -sS -X POST 'https://app.sendarix.com/v1/email/send' \ -H 'Content-Type: application/json' \ -H 'X-API-Key: YOUR_API_KEY' \ -H 'Idempotency-Key: otp_8842' \ -d '{"to":"user@acme.com","template":"password_reset","routing_policy":"transactional-criti

 JSON body fields (required unless noted):

-from — verified sender addressto — string or array of addressessubjecthtml and/or text — at least one non-empty body is expected (plain text can be derived from HTML)to, but the current transport path delivers to the first recipient.
+to, but the current transport path delivers to the first recipient.
 For multiple distinct deliveries, issue one request per recipient (or use SMTP for multi-RCPT workflows).Successful responses include identifiers such as message_id and sx_trace_id for correlation with logs and webhooks.

 POST https://app.sendarix.com/v1/alerts/ingest